JasonLouie/PythonChatApp/README.md

 # CS499-project
-Unoptimized Branch for Python Chat app
+My files for CS project
 Run the following in terminal before using any of the files (can just copy & paste)

 On git bash do the following steps: